keyboard_arrow_up

 Gearbox Speed Reducer

-Or speed reducer gearbox, lowers motor speed by decreasing output speed and increasing torque.
-When speed reducer gear boxes are mounted directly onto a motor instead of just a shaft, they are referred to as gear heads.
+Also known as a speed reducer gearbox, this type lowers motor speed by reducing output speed and increasing torque.
+When mounted directly onto a motor rather than a shaft alone, it is referred to as a gear head.

 Gear Motor Unit